TiriV00/SVIRO-car-occupancy-recognition-ADAS/README.md

-## SVIRO-car-occupancy-recognition-ADAS
+# SVIRO-Car-Occupancy-Recognition-ADAS

-# Introduction
+## Introduction
-The purpose of this univeristy exam was to create a new ADAS or solve limitations of existing ones.
-We ended up with an idea, increase children's safety as car passengers by training a neural network  able to identify the occupants of the front and rear seat in a car in order to acutate the appropriate safety measures.
+This project was developed as part of a university exam.
+The goal was to create a new Advanced Driver Assistance System (ADAS) or address limitations in existing ones.
+Our idea focuses on increasing children's safety as car passengers by training a neural network capable of identifying the occupants of the front and rear seats in a car.
+This allows the system to activate the appropriate safety measures.

-# Requirements
+## Requirements
-Before working on this project is necessary to install Python ver 3.9 or newer and all the packages reported into the 'requirements.txt' file.
+To work on this project, it is necessary to have Python version 3.9 or newer installed, along with all the packages listed in the requirements.txt file.

-# Dataset
+## Dataset
-The dataset used for this project is the SVIRO dataset, which can be found at the following link https://sviro.kl.dfki.de/
+The dataset used for this project is the SVIRO dataset, which is available at the following link: [Sviro](https://sviro.kl.dfki.de/) Dataset.

-# Repository
+## Repository
-In this Github repository is possibile to find the .py script we used in the development of the project under the folder 'utils'.
-The folder 'results' contains examples of images passed through the network for object identification.
-BEFORE moving on operate these files we suggest to fully read he report we wrote named 'ADAS_report_v1'.
+This GitHub repository contains:
+- The .py scripts used during the project development, located in the utils folder.
+- The results folder, which includes examples of images processed by the network for object identification.
+-
+Before working with these files, we highly recommend reading the report we wrote, named ADAS_report_v1.

-# Authors
+## Authors
 [Federico Rovighi](https://github.com/federovighi) - MUNER, EEIV - ADE master degree

 [Valerio Tiri](https://github.com/TiriV00) - MUNER, EEIV - ADE master degree